 You’ve just completed a successful project.
-You can dust off your hands, finish the closeout paperwork, thank the project team and move onto the next.
+You can dust off your hands, finish the closeout paperwork, thank the project team and move on to the next.
 At some point, it may occur to you that, “Hey!
 This was a great project.
 A potentially award-winning project!
 We should really get some recognition for how awesome we were on this project!”

+Building an award-worthy project and actually earning awards for your effort are two completely different processes.
 Below we break down the best ways to position your project specifically for award success.

 - Know the deadlines.
-Some award submissions can be thrown together in a week, but the majority require a little more lead time.
+Some award submissions can be thrown together in a week, but most require a little more lead time.
 Almost all award submissions will require you to gather together some documents or source responses from third parties, and expecting people to do this on a short timeline is unrealistic.
 Know the submission deadlines for the awards you are interested in and plan appropriately.

 Not every great project wins awards, but those that do are a result of pre-planning, follow-up throughout the project, and a solid, original submission write that catches the attention of the selection panel.
-Do the legwork and your chances of success are much higher.
+Do the legwork, and your chances of success are much higher.
 And remember: awards and accolades don’t just make your project look good, they make the firm look good, and they could be the edge you need on your next project procurement!